 Millennials and younger generations tend to be reluctant to buy items.
 Instead, they prefer to have access to products via different sharing models.
 “25 years from now, car sharing will be the norm, and car ownership an anomaly,” says author and economist Jeremy Rifkin in the latest Goldman Sachs Global Investment Research.

-What we experience in Atom Mobility - a platform that can be adjusted to any sharing model and type of vehicle - is that people of any age are willing to share vehicles they own.
+What we experience in Atom Mobility - a vehacle sharing software platform that can be adjusted to any sharing model and type of vehicle - is that people of any age are willing to share vehicles they own.
 From cars to e-scooters and even forklifts.
 Moreover, people are willing to start their own businesses based on sharing.

 This will be a practical guide for those who are seriously considering starting a sharing business.
 As this business niche isn’t new, a lot of people have suffered bumps during the launch process and have learned their lessons.
 Atom Mobility has collected them and created a practical guide highlighting what you should consider when you are considering entering the vehicle sharing business.